-The UHD60 is an attractive machine considering it’s delivering a new grade of DLP performance for a startlingly aggressive price.
+The UHD60 is an attractive machine considering it’s delivering a grade of DLP performance that was considered new at the time of launching for a startlingly aggressive price.

 It’s clad in an appealing gloss white finish and sports just enough gentle curves and angles to carry off its unusually wide (490mm) bodywork.
 Cunning use of horizontal ribbing to either side of the centrally mounted lens even makes a design virtue out of the projector’s inevitable cooling vents.